yoonhachoe/intel-xai-tools/README.md

 # Intel® Explainable AI Tools

+This is a co-work with US team during my internship at Intel.
+You can find my name on contributors from the original repository.
+Here is a [demo](https://huggingface.co/spaces/Intel/intel-xai-tools-cam-demo) of CAM explainer.

 This repository provides tools for data scientists and MLOps engineers that have requirements specific to AI model interpretability.

 ## Overview